Moinuddin Haider

 Moinuddin Haider, HI(M) (معین الدین حیدر; born 5 June 1942) is a retired three-star rank general of the Pakistan Army, who later served as the Governor and Chief Minister (Chief Executive) of Sindh, and then as the Federal Interior Minister of Pakistan.
-He has also served as Chairman Askari Bank, and was the top choice for media representation by the Inter-Services Public Relations (ISPR).
+He has also served as Chairman Askari Bank.

 Army career

 Haider was commissioned in the Pakistan Army in 1962 first in the 26th PMA Long Course in the Frontier Force Regiment.
 He earned his master's degree in defence studies from the Royal College of Defence Studies in Seaford House UK, and was the first Pakistani to get his thesis published in Seaford House Papers.

-He saw action in the 1965 and the 1971 Indo-Pak wars.
-He served as instructor at the Pakistan Military Academy from 1967 to 1970.
-He commanded a reconnaissance and support battalion twice in 1975–77 and in 1981–82.
-Later he was head of Pakistan Mutual Cooperation Group in Somalia from 1978 to 1981.
-Subsequently, he served as GSO-I operations and colonel staff in an infantry division.
-He also served as Martial Law Administrator of Northern Sindh, and Director General Military Training.
+He fought in the 1965 and 1971 wars between India and Pakistan.
+From 1967 to 1970, he was an instructor at the Pakistan Military Academy.
+He led a scout and support unit twice, first from 1975 to 1977 and again from 1981 to 1982.
+Between 1978 and 1981, he led a military cooperation group in Somalia.
+He later held senior planning roles in an infantry division, served as a Martial Law Administrator in Northern Sindh, and finally became the Director General of Military Training.

 Senior command and staff appointments

 Promoted to brigadier in 1983, he left for the UK to attend Royal College of Defence Studies course in 1984 and was the first Pakistani officer whose thesis was published in Seaford House papers.
 He was appointed director military training at GHQ in 1986 and was closely associated with planning of Zarb-e-Momin.

 As a two-star, Haider commanded the 33rd Infantry Division at Quetta from 1989 to 1991.
 He then stayed as the Deputy Chief of General Staff (DCGS) at the GHQ from 1991 to 1993.
 After becoming a three-star general, he first served as the Adjutant General (AG) from 1993 to 1996, and then as the Corps Commander Lahore from 1996 to 1997.
-In the last days of his tenure as Cor Commander Lahore he was appointed Governor Sindh.
+In the last days of his tenure as Corps Commander Lahore he was appointed Governor Sindh.